Adaptive Standing Tennis

-Adaptive Standing Tennis is a form of tennis for individuals with physical disability who play the sport of tennis standing, or ambulatory as opposed to their counterparts who play wheelchair tennis, playing tennis in a wheelchair.
+Para Standing Tennis is a form of tennis for individuals with physical disability who play the sport of tennis standing, or ambulatory as opposed to their counterparts who play wheelchair tennis, playing tennis in a wheelchair.

-The newly emerged form of tennis allows individuals with physical disability the opportunity to choose whether to play tennis ambulatory or in a wheelchair.
-People who play adaptive standing tennis may have an amputation, cerebral palsy, limb malformations, or hemiplegia.
-Adaptive standing tennis is also referred to as TAP.
-TAP is the acronym for Tenis Adaptivo de Pie, or stand-up adaptive tennis in Spanish.
+The newly emerged form of tennis allows individuals with physical disability the opportunity to play tennis standing.
+People who play para standing tennis may have an amputation, cerebral palsy, limb malformations, or hemiplegia.
+Para standing tennis is also referred to as Adaptive Standing Tennis (PST), or Tenis Adaptivo de Pie (TAP), meaning stand-up adaptive tennis in Spanish.

-While still not an officially sanctioned category of tennis, organizers and players look to eventually have adaptive standing tennis officially sanctioned by the International Tennis Federation and International Paralympic Committee to be played at tennis grand slams and in the Paralympics.
+PST is recognized by the International Tennis Federation and is seeking certification from the International Paralympic Committee to be played at tennis grand slams and in the Paralympics.

 History

 This form of tennis has its organized roots coming from Latin America.
-Locations in Mexico and South America were the first to begin organizing efforts for tennis tournaments and programming specifically tailored to individuals who qualified to play adaptive standing tennis.
+Locations in Mexico and South America were the first to begin organizing efforts for tennis tournaments and programming specifically tailored to individuals who qualified to play para standing tennis.
 The form of tennis became referred to as tenis adaptivo de pie.
 Translated from Spanish to English as playing from the foot up, or standing adaptive tennis.
 Tenis Adaptivo de pie is also referred to by the acronym TAP.

 Throughout the years and origin of adaptive sports many individuals began to participate not only for their own interest but for socialization.
 In 1937, John Poulin of Austria started playing tennis with a lower limb amputation to one of his legs against pedestrians with the aid of crutches.
-He is considered to be the first known adaptive standing tennis player.
-Antonio Solano of Mexico, born in 1960, is considered to be the first known notable person with upper extremity disability, congenital limb malformation or shortened arms, to play tennis adapted standing.
+He is considered to be the first known para standing tennis player.
+Antonio Solano of Mexico, born in 1960, is considered to be the first known person with upper extremity disability, congenital limb malformation or shortened arms, to play para standing tennis.

-As advancements in technology in prosthetics and orthotics has increased over the years persons with physical disability began to compete in tennis tournaments with the aid of prosthetic legs, arms, and orthotic braces.
-Before being labeled a more organized modality of tennis several exhibitions and tournaments have taken place around the world.
-While small in numbers organizers have tried to figure out how to organize the modality of tennis.
+As advancements in technology in prosthetics and orthotics has increased over the years, persons with physical disabilities began to compete in tennis tournaments with the aid of prosthetic legs, arms, and orthotic braces.
+Before being labeled a more organized modality of tennis, several exhibitions and tournaments took place around the world.
+Today, a growing number of organizers operate a schedule of tournaments around the world.